oroinc/platform/src/Oro/Bundle/ApiBundle/Resources/doc/how_to.md

 For example, lets's add some custom checks for Product entity.

-To do this, first of all, You should create own delete handler.
+To do this, first of all, you should create own delete handler.
 It should be extended from the standart [DeleteHandler](../../../SoapBundle/Handler/DeleteHandler.php):

 ```php
 <?php